 Please note: We do not currently accept post-consumer plastic directly from the public.

-Yes - we can manufacture products using 100% locally sourced, reclaimed plastic, or we can help you close the loop by developing an end-of-life solution for your waste stream.
+Yes - we collaborate with a wide range of clients, and can assist with manufacturing, or even help you close the loop by developing an end-of-life solution for your waste stream.

 Head here to find out how to get the ball rolling!